envoyproxy/gateway/site/content/en/latest/design/security-policy.md

   * Policy A will be applied/attached to the specific Listener defined in the `targetRef.SectionName`
   * Policy B will be applied to the remaining Listeners within the Gateway.
 Policy B will have an additional status condition `Overridden=True`.
-* A Policy targeting a xRoute (`HTTPRoute` or `GRPCRoute`) overrides a Policy targeting a Listener that is this route's parentRef.
+* A Policy targeting the most specific scope wins over a policy targeting a lesser specific scope. i.e. A Policy targeting a xRoute (`HTTPRoute` or `GRPCRoute`) overrides a Policy targeting a Listener that is this route's parentRef which in turn overrides a Policy targeting the Gateway the listener/section is a part of.

 ## Alternatives
 * The project can indefintely wait for these configuration parameters to be part of the [Gateway API].